 The Sainte-Justine Circle is a committee of the CHU Sainte-Justine Foundation’s Board of Directors.
 It rallies over a hundred volunteer members to work on four major benefit events each year.
 Their enthusiasm is contagious—and their events are transforming the CHU Sainte-Justine.

 Since 1999, the members of the Sainte-Justine Circle have dedicated themselves to the cause of mothers and sick children.
-Every year, they contribute to the success of Lighting the Way, the Winter Triathlon, the Sainte-Justine's Ball and the Urban Duathlon.
+Every year, they contribute to the success of the Winter Triathlon, the Sainte-Justine's Ball and the Urban Duathlon.
 United by their determination and energy, they are masters at organizing, recruiting and engaging the business community for the cause.
 Over the years, their events have become highlights of Montrealers’ philanthropic calendar.
 The CHU Sainte-Justine Foundation is proud to have these ambassadors as members.

-Co-Chair of Lighting the Way Consultant
+Co-Chair of the Sainte-Justine Ball Consultant

 - On neonatal care and research, through the establishment of the Centre of Excellence in Neonatology.
 It will help ensure that premature babies get the best personalized care and enjoy the best possible conditions for their development, from birth through adulthood.